tencent cloud

 Subscription Mode

-In order to meet the needs of different use cases, TDMQ for Apache Pulsar supports four subscription modes: exclusive, shared, failover, and key_shared.
+To meet the needs of different scenarios, Pulsar supports four subscription modes: Exclusive, Shared, Failover, and Key_Shared.

 Exclusive Mode

-Exclusive mode (default): A subscription can only be associated with one consumer.
-Only this consumer can receive all messages in the topic, and if it fails, consumption will stop.
+Exclusive mode (default mode): A subscription can only be associated with one consumer, and only this consumer can receive all messages in the topic.
+If the consumer encounters a fault, consumption stops.

-In the exclusive subscription mode, only one consumer in a subscription can consume messages in the topic.
-If multiple consumers subscribe to the topic, an error will be reported.
+In Exclusive mode, only one consumer in a subscription can consume messages in the topic.
+If multiple consumers subscribe to the topic, an error is reported.
 This mode is suitable for globally sequential consumption scenarios.

 Consumer<byte[]> consumer = pulsarClient.newConsumer()

-// Complete path of the topic in the format of `persistent://cluster (tenant) ID/namespace/topic name`, which can be copied from the **Topic** page.
+// Full topic path, in the format of persistent://cluster (tenant) ID/namespace/topic name, copied from the Topic page.

 .topic("persistent://pulsar-xxx/sdk_java/topic1")

-// You need to create a subscription on the topic details page in the console and enter the subscription name here
+// You need to create a subscription on the topic details page in the console.
+Specify the subscription name here.

 .subscriptionName("sub_topic1")

-// Declare the exclusive mode to be the consumption mode
+// Declare the consumption mode to be the Exclusive mode.

 .subscriptionType(SubscriptionType.Exclusive)